 The programme consists of eight subject groups integrated through five areas of interaction that provide a framework for learning within and across the subjects.
 Students are required to study their mother tongue, a second language, humanities, sciences, mathematics, arts, physical education and technology.
 In the final year of the programme, students also engage in a personal project, which allows them to demonstrate the understandings and skills they have developed throughout the programme.

 Why IB is unique:

-- We are proud of our reputation for high quality education sustained for over 35 years.
-Our curriculum represents the best from many different countries rather than the exported national system of any one.
-Our challenging Diploma Programme assessment is recognized by the world's leading universities.
-We maintain our high standards by actively training and supporting teachers, and by authorizing and evaluating IB World Schools.
+- IB is proud of the reputation for high quality education sustained for over 35 years.
+The curriculum represents the best from many different countries rather than the exported national system of any one.
+The challenging Diploma Programme assessment is recognized by the world's leading universities.
+They maintain our high standards by actively training and supporting teachers, and by authorizing and evaluating IB World Schools.

-- We encourage international-mindedness in IB students.
-To do this, we believe that students must first develop an understanding of their own cultural and national identity.
+- IB encourages international-mindedness in IB students.
+To do this, they believe that students must first develop an understanding of their own cultural and national identity.
 All IB students learn a second language and the skills to live and work with others internationally—essential for life in the 21st century.

-- We encourage a positive attitude to learning by encouraging students to ask challenging questions, to reflect critically, to develop research skills, and to learn how to learn.
-We encourage community service because we believe that there is more to learning than academic studies alone.
+- IB encourages a positive attitude to learning by encouraging students to ask challenging questions, to reflect critically, to develop research skills, and to learn how to learn.
+IB encourages community service because we believe that there is more to learning than academic studies alone.